The 13 major finals Raphael Varane has played in – and the 12 he has won

-OK, it wasn’t the most glamorous of starts to the run, but Varane was the third of Real’s substitutes all made after Gareth Bale’s 85th minute winner against Barcelona as Carlo Ancelotti ran down the clock in Valencia.
+OK, it wasn’t the most glamorous of starts to the run, but Varane was the third of Real’s substitutes all made after Gareth Bale’s 85th-minute winner against Barcelona as Carlo Ancelotti ran down the clock in Valencia.

-Marc Bartra’s header had cancelled out an 11th minute opener from Angel Di Maria before Bale’s memorable winner – sprinting off the field to get round Bartra and race into the box before slotting under Jose Manuel Pinto.
+Marc Bartra’s header had cancelled out an 11th-minute opener from Angel Di Maria before Bale’s memorable winner – sprinting off the field to get round Bartra and race into the box before slotting under Jose Manuel Pinto.

-Unlike in the Copa Del Rey, Varane was picked ahead of Pepe for another memorable showdown as Real faced inner-city rivals Atletico in a final which would commence a run of four Champions League wins in five years for Los Blancos.
+Unlike in the Copa Del Rey, Varane was picked ahead of Pepe for another memorable showdown as Real faced city rivals Atletico in a final which would commence a run of four Champions League wins in five years for Los Blancos.

 Sergio Ramos headed a 93rd-minute equaliser before Real ran riot in the second period of extra time, Varane one of 12 players to see yellow in the match following a confrontation with Diego Simeone after Cristiano Ronaldo’s penalty sealed the 4-1 victory.

-Manager Jose Mourinho had already been full of praise for the Frenchman earlier in the year, saying: “I think he is the best young central defender in the world.
+Jose Mourinho had already been full of praise for the Frenchman earlier in the year, saying: “I think he is the best young central defender in the world.
 Already I think he’s the best.”

 Another late substitute appearance as Varane was still finding it difficult to break the Ramos-Pepe partnership (and was only 21 years of age), coming on in the 89th minute of a comfortable 2-0 win over Argentine club San Lorenzo.

-Man-of-the-match Ramos scored in the first half before Bale added a second not long after the restart to give Real their first Club World Cup title since the competition was founded on the turn of the millennium.
+Man-of-the-match Ramos scored in the first half before Bale added a second not long after the restart to give Real their first Club World Cup title since the competition was founded at the turn of the millennium.